akhil-naidu/hasura-iitg/README.md

 > Quick Note: Everything, will be done live.
 Even looking into documentation while creating the application.

-- Install React with Tailwind CSS
+- Install React with Chakra UI
 - Create Counter without state management
 - Create another counter app with state management
 - Explain the first disadvantage of using a library over a production framework